JoeTessier/fast2_documentation/docs/components/worker.md

 If they role can seem quite important, they are paradoxically as easy and straight forward to get up and running.
 Just the right files to gather, as mentioned here, and a new worker just enrolled!

+One of the major aspects of a promising migration project is what all project managers will ask you to vouch for: performance metrics.
+Let’s suppose you need to migrate documents from a source system into a second one, the latter having a much higher input flow tolerance.
+No need for empirical statistics to know that the old ECM will be the bottleneck.
+An architecture similar to a hybrid deployment variant (topic we presented [here](../../getting-started/installation/#root-folder-anatomy)) could easily be envisioned.
+But let’s complicate things a little bit here: in-between the extraction and the injection phase, the metadata have to be updated, with new date formatting and heavy mapping of document related properties.
+Can still a hybrid-like architecture save you now ?

 ## :material-hard-hat: Configure the worker(s)

 The required files for the worker to run properly are the following: